Saturday, May 30, 2020

 The pAbs are the mainstay of treatment of the immune thrombocytopenic purpura (ITP).
 RhD negative mothers, pregnant with a second child tested positive for the RhD, are treated with pAbs to prevent hydrops foetalis in newborns.

 The pAbs are also produced in labs.
 Human T-cells are injected in horses or any other suitable lab animals.
-After several days blood is collected and the antibody containing immunoglobulins is purified.
+After several days, blood is collected and the antibody containing immunoglobulins is purified.
 The pAbs so engineered are mainly used in acute rejections following kidney transplants.
-It is also a useful way to treat diseases of uncertain etiology where runway immune reactions threaten life, as is happening in covid-19.
+It is also a useful way to treat diseases of uncertain etiology where runaway immune reactions threaten life, as is happening in covid-19.
 Previously such pAbs were used in Ebola.
 MRSA infections.
-It is useful in Digitalis toxicity, Kawasaki disease and recent incidents of covid-19 Kawasaki syndrome.
+It is useful in Digitalis toxicity, Kawasaki disease and recent incidents of COVID-19 Kawasaki syndrome.
 Guillain-Barre syndrome is treated with mAbs along with plasmapheresis.
 Similarly, Myasthenic crisis responds to a similar intervention.

 Disease Modifying Drugs (DMD):

 Human immunity has two components - the inborn or Innate immune system.
 Innate immune response to a foreign invading agent takes place within hours.
 Adaptive Immune system response usually takes weeks to months.
-This adaptive system consists of 3 parts-namely antibodies, B-cells and T-cells.
+This adaptive system consists of 3 parts, namely antibodies, B-cells and T-cells.

 Autoimmune diseases are treated with drugs that are in use for a long time.
 Most of the drugs are well known - like prednisone, cyclophosphamide, cyclosporine, methotrexate, azathioprine, gold compounds, sulfadiazine, etc.

-Biological drugs are at present favored over traditional chemical compounds, though used together results are much better.
+Biological drugs are at present favored over traditional chemical compounds, though used together, results are much better.

 Some common uses of MAbs: